aryanrajtrangham/Courses_from_priyanshu/Rasa.md

 ## Channel Specific Responses

-- Every platform has some specific format/templlate set for specific messages.
+- Every platform has some specific format/template set for specific messages.
 - For example:
   - Facebook has quick replies for buttons similarly, Slack has different formats for buttons.</br>
     Or
-  - For displaying products Facebook Messanger user Geric templates.</br>
+  - For displaying products Facebook Messenger user Generic templates.</br>
     Or
   - A custom product display option on your website chatbot widget.
 - We can create Channel specific responses using creating custom output payloads that will only work in certain channels.